 If you are dismissed or withdraw(n) from medical school, you are not eligible for the USMLE, even if you are appealing the school's decision to dismiss you or are otherwise contesting your status.
-If you are on a leave of absence, please check with the organization that would register you for your examination before submitting your application; or if you have already registered, check before testing.
-Failure to notify the organization that registered you for your examination of your changed status may result in a determination of irregular behavior and a permanent annotation on your score reports and transcripts.
+If you are on a leave of absence, please check with the organization that would register you for your examination before submitting your application; if you have already registered, check before testing.
+Failure to notify the organization that registered you for your examination of your changed status may result in a determination of irregular behavior and a permanent annotation on your USMLE score reports and transcripts.

-QUICK FACTS: Applying and Scheduling
+Quick Facts: Applying and Scheduling

-STEP COMPONENT APPLICATION AND SCHEDULING PROCESS ADDITIONAL INFORMATION STEPS 1 AND 2 CK Students/graduates of LCME- or AOA-accredited programs should apply via the NBME Application website Students/graduates of medical schools outside the US/Canada should apply via the ECFMG Application website During the application process, select a three-month eligibility period during which you prefer to test You will receive an e-mail notifying you that your scheduling permit is available Visit the Prometric website to schedule your test date You may be able to schedule your test date up to six months in advance If you are unable to test within your eligibility period, contact the organization that registered you for your examination (NBME or ECFMG) to inquire about a one-time eligibility period extension; a fee is charged for this service If you do not take the examination within your eligibility period, you must reapply with a new application and fee Your application fee is nonrefundable STEP 2 CS Students/graduates of LCME- or AOA-accredited programs should apply via the NBME Application website Students/graduates of medical schools outside the US/Canada should apply via the ECFMG Application website You will be assigned a 12-month eligibility period, which begins upon acceptance and verification of your application You will receive an e-mail notifying you that your scheduling permit is available Visit the USMLE website to schedule your test date Once assigned, your eligibility period cannot be changed If you do not take the examination within your assigned eligibility period, you must submit a new application and fee Your application fee is nonrefundable STEP 3 All graduates should apply for Step 3 via the FSMB website During the application process, select a three-month eligibility period during which you prefer to test You will receive an e-mail notifying you that your scheduling permit is available Visit the Prometric website to schedule your test dates You may be able to schedule your test dates up to six months in advance If you are unable to test within your eligibility period, contact the FSMB to inquire about a one-time eligibility period extension; a fee is charged and restrictions may apply.
+STEP COMPONENT APPLICATION AND SCHEDULING PROCESS ADDITIONAL INFORMATION STEPS 1 AND 2 CK Students/graduates of LCME- or COCA-accredited programs should apply via the NBME Application website Students/graduates of medical schools outside the US/Canada should apply via the ECFMG Application website During the application process, select an eligibility period during which you prefer to test You will receive your scheduling permit via email Visit the Prometric website to schedule your test date You may be able to schedule your test date up to six months in advance If you are unable to test within your eligibility period, contact the organization that registered you for your examination (NBME or ECFMG) to apply for a one-time eligibility period extension; a fee is charged for this service If you do not take the examination within your eligibility period, you must reapply with a new application and fee Your application fee is nonrefundable STEP 3 All graduates should apply for Step 3 via the FSMB website During the application process, select a three-month eligibility period during which you prefer to test You will receive your scheduling permit via email Visit the Prometric website to schedule your test dates You may be able to schedule your test dates up to six months in advance If you are unable to test within your eligibility period, contact the FSMB to apply for a one-time eligibility period extension; a fee is charged and restrictions may apply.
 Visit the FSMB website for more information If you do not take the examination within your eligibility period, you must reapply with a new application and fee Your application fee is nonrefundable

-For information about how to request test accommodations for documented disabilities or for permission to bring medically necessary items with you on exam day, see page 16 of the Applying for the Test and Scheduling Your Test Date section of this BOI.
+For information about how to request test accommodations for documented disabilities or for permission to bring medically necessary items with you on the exam day, see page 15 of the Applying for the Test and Scheduling Your Test Date section of this BOI.

-QUICK FACTS: Examination Day and Testing
+Quick Facts: Examination Day and Testing